 Application for admission into the Teacher Education Program should be made at the beginning a student will complete his/her third education course.
 Candidates should apply for admission by submitting a formal application by the announced deadline.
-Application forms for admission into the Teacher Education Program can be secured from the College of Education office.
-All applicants will be required to complete various deadlines throughout the rest of the semester of application culminating in final approval by the Teacher Education Committee.
-All Teacher Education Program requirements must be submitted to the College of Education Officer for processing.
+Application forms for admission into the Teacher Education Program can be secured from the College of Education Office.
+All applicants will be required to complete various deadlines throughout the rest of the semester of application culminating in final approval by the TEC.
+All Teacher Education Program requirements must be submitted to the College of Education Certification Officer for processing.

-To be eligible for admission into the Teacher Education Program for the Alternative Class A or Traditional Class A program, a student must meet the following requirements by the completion of the semester of application:
+To be eligible for admission into the Teacher Education Program for the Traditional Class A program, a student must meet the following requirements by the completion of the semester of application:

-- 1. Demonstration of a minimum GPA of 3.25 - 2.
-Completion of four education courses - 3.
-Verification of educator liability insurance - 4.
-Satisfactory ratings on approved clinical experiences - Submission of approved disposition rating checklists (students must have a completed rating checklist from each teacher from semester prior to application and each teacher from current semester, as well as one rating checklist from Graduate Studies Director) - 6.
-Satisfactory interview with the Graduate Director - 7.
-Satisfactory interview with the Teacher Education Committee
+- Demonstration of a minimum GPA of 3.25 - Completion of four education courses - Verification of educator liability insurance - Satisfactory ratings on approved clinical experiences - Submission of approved disposition rating checklists (students must have a completed rating checklist from each teacher from semester prior to application and each teacher from current semester, as well as one rating checklist from Graduate Studies Director) - Satisfactory interview with the Graduate Director - Satisfactory interview with the Teacher Education Committee

 Any application that does not meet all necessary requirements will not be accepted.

 Students whose applications are denied are responsible for reapplying.
-Please see the College of Education Graduate Advisor with any questions regarding the admission process.
+Please see the College of Education Certification Officer with any questions regarding the admission process.